CrankOne/pipe-T/docs/mainpage.md

 looks like an overkill, but we're rarely using the pipeline primitive directly.
 Instead, few pipelines are usually organised in a forking structure that here is called _manifold_.

+## Advanced Concepts

+Next topics are somewhat "strong side" of pipe-T lib, demonstrating its actual integration capabilities.

+### Handler Result Conversion

+Pipeline has to "understand" result returned by processing function (or functor) in order to decide, whether message propagation shall be continued or aborted.
+Moreover, the since pipe-T provides a generic message-iteration mechanism, so another possibility for the handling procedures must be to interrupt this iteration in some cases (e.g. search or look-up iteration, error handling, etc).

+...